Embraer EMB 314 Super Tucano: Chile

-The first four aircraft arrived in December 2009, with the remaining deliveries taking place in March, April, and May of the following year.
-The aircraft are based at Los Cóndores Air Base (45 km from Iquique) and are used for tactical instruction at the 1st Air Brigade for the Aviation Group #1, the fully digital cockpit allows students to do a smooth transition between the T-35 Pillán (basic trainer) and the F-16.
+The first four A-29Bs arrived in December 2009 while further deliveries took place in the following year.
+They are based at Los Cóndores Air Base (45 km from Iquique) and are used for tactical instruction at the 1st Air Brigade for the Aviation Group #1, the fully digital cockpit allows students to do a smooth transition between the T-35 Pillán (basic trainer) and the F-16.
+In 2018, six additional A-29B, along with ground support equipment, arrived; four more units were received two years later.

 Colombia

-A total of 25 Super Tucanos (variant AT-29B) were purchased by the Colombian Air Force in a US$234 million deal, purchased directly from the Brazilian company Embraer.
-The first three aircraft arrived 14 December 2006 to the military airfield of CATAM in Bogotá.
-Two more aircraft were delivered the week of 16 December 2006, 10 more in the first half of 2007, and the rest in June 2008.
+A total of 25 Super Tucanos (variant AT-29B) were purchased by the Colombian Air Force in a US$234 million deal, purchased directly from Embraer.
+On 14 December 2006, the first three aircraft arrived to the military airfield of CATAM in Bogotá; two more were delivered later that month, ten more in the first half of 2007, and the rest in June 2008.

 On 18 January 2007, a squadron of Colombian Air Force Super Tucanos launched the first-ever combat mission of its type, attacking FARC positions in the jungle with Mark 82 bombs.
 This attack made use of the Super Tucano's constantly computed impact point capability; the aircraft's performance in action was a reported success.

-On 11 July 2012, the first aircraft was lost near the Jambalo town, when the aircraft was flying in one operation against FARC; rebels claim they shot down the aircraft with a .50 caliber (12.7 mm) machine gun, but the Colombian Air Force challenged the rebel group's claims after inspecting the aircraft wreckage.
+On 11 July 2012, the first Super Tucano was lost near Jambalo during an anti-FARC operation; rebels claimed they shot it down with a .50 caliber (12.7 mm) machine gun, but the Colombian Air Force challenged the rebel group's claim after inspecting the wreckage.

-Anti-FARC operation Phoenix

-In 2008, the Colombian Air Force used a Super Tucano armed with Griffin laser-guided bombs inside Ecuadorian airspace during "Operation Phoenix", to destroy a guerrilla cell in Ecuador and kill the second-in-command chief of FARC, Raúl Reyes.
+In 2008, during "Operation Phoenix", a Colombian Air Force Super Tucano used Griffin laser-guided bombs to destroy a guerrilla cell inside Ecuador and kill the second-in-command chief of FARC, Raúl Reyes.
 This event led to a diplomatic break between the two countries.

-Anti-FARC operation Sodoma

 On 21 September 2010, Operation Sodoma in the Meta department began, 120 miles south of the capital Bogotá.
-FARC commander Mono Jojoy was killed in a massive military operation in the early hours of 22 September, after a squadron of 25 EMB-314s launched seven tonnes of explosives on the camp, while some 600 special forces troops descended by rope from helicopters, opposed by 700 guerrillas; 20 guerrillas died in the attack.
+FARC commander Mono Jojoy was killed in a massive military operation on 22 September, after 25 EMB-314s launched seven tonnes of explosives on the camp, while some 600 special forces troops descended by rope from helicopters, opposed by 700 guerrillas; 20 guerrillas died in the attack.

-On 2 October 2010, Super Tucanos using infrared cameras spotted and bombarded the FARC 57th front in the Chocó Department during Operation Darién.
-The bombardment, just a kilometer away from the Panama border, killed five rebels, including several commanders.